Edigueh/UFRGS/README.md

 # UFRGS
-My studies alongisde my Computer Science Bachelors at UFRGS.
+My studies for Computer Science Bachelor at UFRGS.